Table of Contents

 - Our thoughts on possible future changes to the taxation system

 Taxation in China

 Taxation in China is administered by the State Administration of Taxation.
-This government body establishes the tax laws in China and sets the tax rates for all companies.
-Handling and collection of taxes, however, is dealt with at a local level by the regional tax bureaus.
+This government body establishes the tax laws in China and sets the tax rates for all company types.
+The handling and collection of taxes, however, is dealt with at a local level by the local regional tax bureaus.

 In general, most taxation schemes apply nationally but there are often cases where regional differences can arise.
 These can occur for several reasons, for example: